BATHROOM VANITY IDEA: TURNING A VINTAGE DRESSER INTO A VANITY

 As I mentioned earlier, the original mirror did not fit between the board and batten walls, so the mirror was replaced.

-I found the new mirror while thrifting, and I think it was a whopping $15.00, and I love the way this vanity looks.
+I found the new mirror while thrifting, and I think it was a whopping $15.00 and it fits in great.

 It's another one of those pieces I have throughout my home that is one-of-a-kind, and REAL WOOD.